section-engineering-education/engineering-education/articles/fuzzy-logic-operations/index.md

 90 \le Temperature \le 100 \;: High\\
 $$
 <br>

-Graphically the problem can be represented as the following:
+Graphically the problem can be represented as follows:

 ![graphical representation](/engineering-education/fuzzy-logic-operations/graphical_rep_1.png)

-The same problem can be represented using fuzzy.
+The same problem can be represented using fuzzy logic.
 Observe how a given temperature belongs to two classes of temperature in varying degrees.

 ![graphical representation](/engineering-education/fuzzy-logic-operations/graphical_rep_2.png)